Reviewed by Mike Jorgensen, Esq.

-1. You can outline your wishes for your loved ones.
+1. With a durable power of attorney, you can outline your wishes for your loved ones.

 One of the main benefits of creating a durable power of attorney is your ability to appoint an agent to make financial decisions on your behalf if you become unable to responsibly do so yourself.
 It does not reduce your ability to act, but adds another person to assist you when needed.
 Unfortunately, serious illnesses and unexpected accidents can affect us at any point in our lives.
 By creating your durable power of attorney and detailing your financial wishes while you are still competent to do so, your loved ones will have a plan in place and authority to act.
 This direction and authority will ease some of your and their possible concerns.